Winter storms set to blast millions with rain, snow ahead of early Thanksgiving travel

 Snow totals across the northern tier of the U.S. and Upper Midwest will range from a dusting in parts of Wisconsin and Minnesota to a foot or more in parts of North Dakota closest to the border with Canada.

-Millions in mid-Atlantic, Northeast to be blasted by rain, snow
+Millions in mid-Atlantic, Northeast to be blasted by powerful storm

-After the storm impacting the Midwest begins to wind down during the middle of the week, a second storm will form and rapidly strengthen just as millions of people in the mid-Atlantic and Northeast finalize their plans to travel early ahead of the busy Thanksgiving holiday.
+After the storm impacting the Midwest begins to wind down during the middle of the week, a second storm will rapidly strengthen and impact millions of people in the mid-Atlantic and Northeast.

-The FOX Forecast Center said the powerful low-pressure system will likely form in the Ohio River Valley and Great Lakes and quickly strengthen on Wednesday.
+According to the FOX Forecast Center, the powerful low-pressure system will likely form in the Ohio River Valley and Great Lakes and quickly strengthen Wednesday.

 As the storm center drifts into the mid-Atlantic and Northeast at the end of this week, strong winds are expected to blow in cold air, supporting snow from parts of the Great Lakes region to the Ohio Valley.